Saeef-47/Excel-Analytics-Projects/README.md

-# Cat Data Analysis – Excel Project
+# Pokémon Data Lookup – Excel Project

 ## Overview
-This project explores a dataset related to cats and demonstrates the use of essential Excel functions such as `MIN`, `MAX`, `COUNT`, `COUNTIF`, and `COUNTIFS` to extract insights.
+This project analyses Pokémon data using Excel functions.
+It demonstrates how to utilise `VLOOKUP` to retrieve related information and how to identify and handle duplicate values within a dataset.

 ## Skills Used
-- `MIN` and `MAX` to find smallest and largest values
+- `VLOOKUP` to retrieve data from other columns based on a key value
-- `COUNT` to count all entries
+- Conditional formatting to highlight duplicates
-- `COUNTIF` for single-condition filtering
-- `COUNTIFS` for multi-condition filtering
+- Data cleaning and validation techniques